duswl9801/LectureMath_docs/README_annotation_tool.md

        [<]/[>]: Copy the position of the current video object from previous/next keyframe

-- Right-Clinking
+- Right-Clicking

-		Unintended moving of object can be prevented by clinking objects with right mouse button.
+		Unintended moving of objects can be prevented by clicking objects with the right mouse button.

-		Right-clicking on the frame shows objects which was created at that location.
+		Right-clicking on the frame shows objects that were created at that location.

 - "Split" feature for "QUAD" object
 ![alt text](https://github.com/adaniefei/Other/blob/images/Quad_split.png?raw=true "split-quad")